Use this resources page to gain ideas to support your staff to feel happy, healthy and more comfortable in their roles.

 Book corner – swap and share

-Notice board “for sale items” birthdays, happy events – can be a real notice board or virtual
+Could include “for sale items’, birthdays, happy events – can be a real notice board or virtual.

 Plants – Green areas – quiet area for supervisions and or coaching especially in Home Care Companies – multiple studies have found that being near indoor plants can lower stress levels.